durancristhian/futbol/README.md

 ## Development

-* Duplicate `env/development-template.env`, rename it as `development.env` and complete it with the right information
+* Duplicate `env/development-template.env`, rename it as `development.env` and complete it with the right information.
 * Run the following commands:

     ```bash